 All of this suggests that an attraction to conspiracy theorizing in general, from whichever point on the political spectrum, can lead ineluctably to an attraction to the most venerable and longest-licensed conspiracy theory of them all, about the most conspicuous and traditionally vulnerable group of them all.
 If the history of the reception of Goedsche and the Protocols tells us anything, it’s that in these turbulent times, no one should be surprised, and that all who care for the honor of the Jews, and for the truth, should be prepared.

-The author is grateful to Harry Hoshovsky for his invaluable help in researching and writing the present article.
+The author is grateful to Harry Hoshovsky for invaluable help in researching and writing the present article.
+He also extends thanks to Christopher Wall.